lionelrepellin/paging-with-entity-framework/README.md

 - Put your database settings into Web.config
 - Create table with App_Data/CreateTable.sql
 - Insert a lot of data into the table with App_Data/Data.sql
-- Run the Web App with F5 !
+- Run the Web App from Visual Studio with F5 !

 ## Bugs and feature